siara-cc/sqlite3_page_explorer/README.md

 Please see releases section above for MacOS, Windows and Linux platforms.

 - For MacOS, dmg installer is available.
-You may need to Open `System Preferences` -> `Security & Privacy` and click `Open Anyway` in the `General` section to install on your Mac.
 - For Windows and Linux, the package is available as a Zip archive.
 Please unzip into a folder and click on the executable with the `Database` icon.

 # User guide